 The origins of South Indian music are traced to prehistoric times.
 Musical instruments form a favorite subject for sculptors, painters and the authors of ancient Tamil and Sanskrit texts.
 Vocal and instrumental genres have have since coalesced into a single body of compositions and themes.
 These form the basis for creative elaboration and self-expression.

 Several strands have been intertwining throughout Indian music history.
-According to celebrated Kannada writer, Kota Shivarama Karanth, Indian culture today is so varied as to be called ‘cultures’.*
+The celebrated Kannada writer and dramatist, Kota Shivarama Karanth, went so far as to declare that Indian culture today is so varied as to be called ‘cultures’.1

 Music was cultivated by nobility and common people alike.
 A mere glance at India’s literary heritage, including poetry, drama, mythology and scholarly texts, reveals an ongoing quest for new ideas.
 The same can be said of performers, instrument makers and skilled amateurs.
 The resulting “art music” is in fact an amalgam of different “regional” or “indigenous” styles (dēsi).
 Today it is being studied all over the world on account of its continuity, infinite variety and a rare capacity for self-rejuvenation.